wli4/Exercise-02b-Mouse-and-Keyboard/README.md

 This will accelerate the Player in the direction it is facing by pushing the w key.
 It can be accelerated backwards or left or right using the other WASD keys.

 Test it and make sure this is working correctly.
-The get_input function is probably a good snippet ot add to your gists.
+The get_input function is probably a good snippet to add to your gists.

 Quit Godot.
 In GitHub desktop, you should now see the updated files listed in the left panel.
-In the bottom of that panel, type a Summary message (something like "Completes my first Godot game") and press the "Commit to master" button.
+In the bottom of that panel, type a Summary message (something like "Completes the mouse and keyboard exercise") and press the "Commit to master" button.
 On the right side of the top, black panel, you should see a button labeled "Push origin".
 Press that now.

 If you return to and refresh your GitHub repository page, you should now see your updated files with the time when they were changed.